rust-lang-ru/book/nostarch/chapter13.md

 types are part of an explicit interface exposed to your users.
 Defining this interface rigidly is important for ensuring that everyone agrees on what types of values a function uses and returns.
-Closures, on the other hand, aren’t used in an exposed interface like this: they’re складd in variables and used without naming them and exposing them to users of our library.
+Closures, on the other hand, aren’t used in an exposed interface like this: They’re stored in variables, and they’re used without naming them and exposing them to users of our library.

 Closures are typically short and relevant only within a narrow context rather than in any arbitrary scenario.
 Within these limited contexts, the compiler can